A crisp meaty pizza topped with savory flank steak, nutty baby portabella mushrooms, creamy Gorgonzola Cheese, and tart Balsamic reduction.

 - Option to add a small amount of shredded mozzarella before you add your toppings.
 I didn't use the mozzarella under my toppings, and although the pizza was delicious, it would have helped to have the mozzarella as a binder.
 Top the pizza with the steak, mushrooms, caramelized onions, and basil.

-- Crumble gorgonzola cheese over the pizza with shredded asiago cheese.
+- Crumble gorgonzola cheese over the pizza with shredded mozzarella.

-- Once the pizza is baked, drizzle the pizza with balsamic glaze.
+- Once the pizza is baked, drizzle the pizza with balsamic glaze and basil ribbons.
 Let the pizza rest before slicing and serving.

 Expert Tips